torvalds/linux/Documentation/filesystems/sharedsubtree.rst

 	/mnt

-2c) A private mount does not forward or receive propagation.
+c) A private mount does not forward or receive propagation.

 	This is the mount we are familiar with.
 Its the default type.

-2d) A unbindable mount is a unbindable private mount
+d) A unbindable mount is a unbindable private mount

 	let's say we have a mount at /mnt and we make it unbindable::